Erik Hansen (footballer)

-Erik Hansen (16 November 1922 in Copenhagen, Denmark - 8 August 2010) was a Danish footballer and coach.
-He played in seven matches for the Denmark national football team from 1951 to 1953.
+Erik Richard Hansen (16 November 1922 - 8 August 2010) was a Danish football player and coach who played as a midfielder.
+He made seven appearances for the Denmark national team from 1951 to 1953.

 Hansen played for Kjøbenhavns Boldklub and reached 150 matches for the club.

 At KB he was famous for his highly unorthodox penalty kick method, where he would start all the way from midfield and make a zig-zaging run to the ball to confuse the goalkeeper.

-After his playing career Erik Hansen was a part of the committee to choose to Danish national team.
+After his playing career Hansen was a part of the committee to choose to Danish national team.
 The committee's task was to select the players, which often was a tedious and ineffective progress.
 During his tenure, the responsibility was consolidated to one person, making him a de facto head coach position.

 He also worked as the owner of a sports wear store until his retirement.